sustainable-computing-io/susql-operator/README.md

 * Install a separate Prometheus instance in the namespace `openshift-kepler-operator`

-**NOTE**: This set of ***actions*** can be controlled by calling `$ bash deploy.sh susql-deploy`, for example, if only the SusQL deployment is needed.
+**NOTE**: This set of ***actions*** can be controlled by calling `bash deploy.sh susql-deploy`, for example, if only the SusQL deployment is needed.
 Check the script for all possible options or run it with the default set of actions.

 ## Using SusQL